-Once your offer has been accepted we will confirm the terms accepted in writing and you will be required to pay a two week holding fee to Arlington Rouse.
+Once your offer has been accepted we will confirm the terms accepted in writing and you will be required to pay a weeks rent holding fee to Arlington Rouse.
 Upon payment of the holding fee we will cease marketing whilst we obtain references and proceed with the paperwork.
 The holding fee will be subtracted off the balance of money you will need pay upon signing of the Tenancy Agreement and paying the balance to move in.

 Arlington Rouse use an independent referencing agency.
 Once your offer has been accepted we will email you an online form to complete.
 Please ensure you complete it as quickly as possible and inform us immediately if there are any difficulties.
 We reserve the right to remarket the property if we have not received references within 10 days of paying the holding fee.

 To pass references you will need to show the combined earning of all the tenants are more than 2.5 times the annual rent before any discretionary bonuses or commission.
 If you are in full time employment, then your employer will need to confirm this in writing.
 If you are self-employed or a company director you will need to prove your income either by providing an accountant reference or a year-end tax statement from HMRC.
 If you have been self-employed for less than 18 months you may not have the required evidence.